 LoadBalancer: You can access Services with a single IP address through the gateway.

-You can also enable Application Governance on the Set Gateway page.
-You need to enable Application Governance so that you can use the Tracing feature and use different grayscale release strategies.
-Once it is enabled, check whether an annotation (e.g.
+You can also enable Tracing on the Enable Gateway page.
+You have to turn on Application Governance when you create composed applications so that you can use the Tracing feature and use different grayscale release strategies.
+Once it is enabled, check whether an annotation (for example,

 nginx.ingress.kubernetes.io/service-upstream: true) is added for your route (Ingress) if the route is inaccessible.

-After you select an access method, click Save.
+After you select an access method, click OK.

 If you select NodePort, KubeSphere will set a port for http and https requests respectively.
 You can access your Service at